 Chris Squire.
 Bass player for Yes.
 Steve Hackett.
 Ex-Guitar player for Genesis.
 Two seriously well-versed musicians.
 Both men now into their sixth decade of existence on this planet.
 Behind them such a phenomenal body of work that for the rest of their lives they could pretty much rest on their laurels, letting the praise continually roll in.
 Hopefully, the money as well for both being solid songwriters and main reasons why their respected bands became famous to start with.
 Experienced in all phases of the music business.
 Plus, both can also sing exceptionally well.
 Squire a choir boy from back in his youth.

 My hopes for when it comes to buying any of these SUPER GROUPS releases are always guarded nowadays.
 In other words, I’ve been let down over the years.
-Musicians I genuinely liked, but whatever the project failing to generate from me, any sparks from within.
+Musicians I genuinely liked, but whatever the project failed to generate from me, any sparks from within.
 I finally hear something I’ve been waiting for ages to hear, and I end up disappointed.
 Another twenty-dollar bill was wasted.
 It is easily explained.
 Most times the music just doesn’t click.
 It’s not what one was expecting.
 Maybe it’s in a style that is different than what I come to know the musician(s) for?
 Odds are I got turned onto their work playing rock music.
 So here they are putting out something new that is NOWHERE near the form or style of music I originally liked them for.
 Think Marilyn Manson putting out a polka record.
 This would be in the five dollar bin at Walmart in no time flat.
 A double edge sword here.
 Make music that keeps sounding alike, and fans will walk away because they think you are not capable of doing anything else.
 I’m happy to report that Squackett is on pretty solid ground.